What is a Forensic Psychologist?

 Scientists and philosophers have long sought to figure out what makes people behave aggressively, engage in antisocial behaviours, or commit crimes.
 Forensic psychology is said to be the combination of both law and psychology, and plays a significant role in understanding behaviours and preventing crimes.

 Forensic psychologists practice psychology within the criminal justice system and civil courts.
 Their interest lies in understanding why certain behaviours occur, and also in helping to minimize and prevent such behaviours.
-They apply their knowledge of psychological principles and can use it to help narrow down a suspect list or provide a motive for a crime.
-In some cases, the testimony of a forensic psychologist might be the last piece of the puzzle when trying to convict a criminal.

 What does a Forensic Psychologist do?